 No, this is not racism.
 I've no problem with real African artwork; what bugs me is when it's faked for a non-artistic purpose, namely, the purpose of making the Church appear racially diverse and ethnically tolerant.
 And again, I've no problem with racial tolerance, but we should not make advertising it a priority.

 Third example, in gleaming, perfect 5-paragraph essay format: Architecture.
 I know there have been beefs about this before.
 We have all, I'm sure, seen those churches that look less like a church than a mothership.
 Or, as a more recent example, churches that look like some sort of corporate headquarters.
 In these cases, the purpose of of the church seems to be to make a statement; to look modern and hip.
 What it is not trying to do is turn anyone's faces upwards.
 When you walk into a space-age church, you are less likely to feel God's presence than you are to think "So this is what a geodesic dome looks like from the inside.
 Fascinating, isn't it, Jeeves?"
 In the effort to cultivate a sophisticated, modern image, these churches are losing their beauty.
 I know beauty is relative, but how many people are truly moved by looking at a geodesic dome?
 Or a coporate headquarters?
+Here are some examples of what I'm talking about.

+So, where's my point?
+What the heck does Kafka have to do with anything?
 It occured to me a while ago that The Metamorphosis could serve as a metaphor for these things I've been describing, though it certainly wasn't intended as such.

+Gregor Samsa, thinking he's doing his family a favor, reluctantly slogs through an unpleasant job as a traveling salesman.
+In doing so, however, he gets lost (literally) in his boredom and frustration with life.
+He loses his identity and his humanity, and turns into a bug.
 Similarly, various factions of the Church have been attempting to make themselves more accesible, more attuned to the culture, more hip, etc. They hide those aspects of Catholicism that they think people won't like, or will get bored with.
 But as a result of making themselves more accesible they are losing their identity; the identity of Catholicism.
 They are losing the inherent mystery, beauty, and counter-cultural persistence that make the Church the Church.

 How do we fix this?
 Keep in mind the true ideal of the Church.
 It is an ideal contained in the Apostle's Creed, the Catechism and, above all, the words of Jesus.
 It's reverence coupled with joy; not joy compromisng reverence or vice-versa.
 It's beauty coupled with simplicity.
 It's an ability to identify with people, not to be more accesible to them.
 The truth will set you free, especially that of religion, which must never ever be hidden in an attempt to make it more attractive.